threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ### Note

-we can also delete the password param like this:
+We can also delete the password param like this:

 ![image](https://hackmd.io/_uploads/ByYv3qT9eg.png)